 Tax and Other Benefit Consequences of Paying or Receiving Child Support

-If you are paying child support, you may be able to deduct the payments on your federal income tax return.
+You can deduct the payments on your federal income tax return if you are paying child support.
 Additionally, paying child support can help establish a good relationship with the custodial parent.
-As well as improve your chances of receiving future visitation or custody rights.
+It also improves your chances of receiving future visitation or custody rights.

 If you are receiving child support, you do not have to pay taxes on the payments.
-However, if you are receiving public assistance or food stamps, the child support payments may affect your eligibility.
+However, child support payments may affect your eligibility if you receive public assistance or food stamps.

 Knowledge is key

 Ultimately, calculating your child support obligation in Utah requires careful consideration of all the factors that go into computing an appropriate award.
-Our guide has hopefully provided you with a good basis for understanding the different elements used to determine the financial responsibility of both parents.
-Additionally how they may affect your own situation.
-With this information, you can now move forward confidently knowing what to expect when working out a child support plan that is fair and beneficial for everyone involved.
+Our guide has hopefully provided you with a reasonable basis for understanding the different elements used to determine the financial responsibility of both parents.
+Additionally, how they may affect your situation.
+With this information, you can now move forward confidently, knowing what to expect when working out a child support plan that is fair and beneficial for everyone involved.